Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 After the six words have been written to the master DMA, the master DMA deasserts the ready signal to the linked DMA and begins the new transfer operation.
 For Z-BUS configurations of the Z280 MPU, the linked DMA uses six word transactions on the bus to program the master DMA; for Z80 Bus configurations, the linked DMA uses twelve byte transactions to program the master DMA, with the least significant byte of each word being transferred first.

 Both the master and linked DMAs can be programmed to generate an interrupt request to signal the end of DMA activity.
-If the IE bit of the master DMA is set, an interrupt request is generated when the master DMA reaches terminal count and the linked DMA's TC bit is set (that is, when the last block has been transferred), or if EOF is asserted.
-If the IE bit in the linked DMA is set, an interrupt request is generated when the linked DMA reaches terminal count (that is, when the last block transfer has been programmed into the master DMA), or if EOF is asserted.
+If the IE bit of the master DMA is set, an interrupt request is generated when the master DMA reaches terminal count and the linked DMA's TC bit is set (that is, when the last block has been transferred), or if <ins>EOP</ins> is asserted.
+If the IE bit in the linked DMA is set, an interrupt request is generated when the linked DMA reaches terminal count (that is, when the last block transfer has been programmed into the master DMA), or if <ins>EOP</ins> is asserted.

 ### 9.5.9 DMA Programming: DMAs Linked to UART